Dmitri-Sintsov/django-jinja-knockout/docs/views.rst

 * ``ContextDataMixin`` - allows to inject pre-defined dict of ``extra_context_data`` into template context of class-based view.
 * `KoGridView`_ - together with ``grid.js`` allows to create AJAX powered django.admin-like datatables with filtering,
   sorting, search, CRUD actions and custom actions.
-See :doc:`grids` for more details.
+See :doc:`datatables` for more details.